-'''

-Grammar: statistics-file <quoted_string>;
+Grammar: statistics-file <quoted\string>;

-'''

-Tags: server, logging
+Tags: logging, server

 Specifies the pathname of the file where the server appends statistics, when using rndc stats.

 This is the pathname of the file the server appends statistics to, when instructed to do so using rndc stats.
 If not specified, the default is named.stats in the server's current directory.
 The format of the file is described in The Statistics File.